-No metrics are identified to cope with the requirements and measure environmental impacts of CE on biodiversity and toxicity.
+No metrics are identified to cope with the requirements and measure the environmental impacts of CE on biodiversity and toxicity.
 Consequently, these categories do not appear in the proposed set of CE metrics.
-Eight metrics within the proposed set aim to measure environmental impacts on land, water, climate.
-Three of the metrics evaluate combined impacts), however on the company-level (micro-level).
-These are the amount of institutions with EMAS, the share of sustainably certified materials, and lifecycle assessments of enterprise activity.
+Eight metrics within the proposed set aim to measure environmental impacts on land, water, and climate.
+Three of the metrics evaluate combined impacts, however, at the company level (micro-level).
+These are the number of institutions with EMAS^{78,79}, the share of sustainably certified materials80, and lifecycle assessments of enterprise activity.81